Image by Sasin Tipchai

 About the Author

-Psychologist Susan Campbell has worked as a teamwork consultant to Fortune 500 companies, a professional speaker, and, for over 35 years, as a dating and relationship coach.
-She is author of several other books, including her ground-breaking The Couples Journey (over 100,000 sold) which introduced the idea into the mainstream of using intimate relationships as a spiritual practice.
+Psychologist Susan Campbell has worked as a professional speaker and a dating and relationship coach for over 35 years.
+She is author of seven other books, including her ground-breaking The Couples Journey (over 100,000 sold) which introduced the idea into the mainstream of using intimate relationships as a spiritual practice.
 Her website is www.susancampbell.com.